-Now he doesn’t know about the fire and he doesn’t care about what you did and the why and how.
-He carries a thermometer and all he does is set the regulator, and then measure if AC is able to maintain that temperature.
-And he is finding all kinds of problems in each and every nook and corner.
+Now, he doesn’t know about the fire nor he cares about what you did and the why and the how.
+He carries a thermometer and all he does is set the regulator, and then measure if AC can maintain that temperature.
+And he is finding all kinds of problems in every nook and corner.
 And you are busy fixing it.
 Then when you say you are done, he goes and finds a problem somewhere else.
 Little does he know that there is a fire outbreak and AC is trying to cover the heat.
-He won’t even understand, actually, as all he his job requires is a table of checkboxes and a red pen.
+He can’t even understand it as all his job entails is a table of checkboxes and a red pen.

 The time is ticking.
 You were supposed to finish by the end of the day, and it is later afternoon and he is still finding one issue or the other.

 Now replace that house with software and that fire with a major bug and your job of installing vent ducts with your job of introducing a feature that is now exposing that bug in one use case after another.